daemondragon/C-norme/README.md

 - [ ] The pointer symbol '*' must appear next to the variable name, not the type.
 - [ ] One declaration per line (in function, structure, enum or union).
 - [ ] One statement per line.
-- [x] Function, variable and file names must be in lowercase.
 - [ ] Structures and unions must be passed by address in functions.

 ### Indentation